Crystal clear and yet so beautiful.

 8. day Porec/ departure

-Transfer by boat from Porec to Venice.
-Departure in Porec at 08.00am and arriving in Venice at about 10.30am.
+Your tour ends after breakfast in Porec.
+We recommend return transfer by boat from Porec to Venice.
+Departure in Porec between 7-8 am and arrival in Venice at ca. 10.45 am.
 Reservation necessary.
-Price 65 - 75 Euro + 10 Euro for a private bike.
+Price 65 - 85 Euro + 10 Euro for a private bike (max.
+4 bikes).

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.